cgretzem/Descent-Parser/README.md

     case -> CASE NUM COLON body

-**3. Semantics** - these are the rules that make sure the program makes sense, for example checkign to make sure the condition of an if statment is bool-type.
+**3. Semantics** - these are the rules that make sure the program makes sense, for example checking to make sure the condition of an if statment is bool-type.

       3.1.
 Types